 When there's a new problem, they don't think about how humans or software can address it but how a hybrid workforce can best solve it.

-With Robotic Process Automation (RPA), software robots can automate all or part of the necessary processes and ensure that the repetitive portions of these processes don't monopolize employees’ valuable time and creative energies.
+With robotic process automation (RPA), software robots can automate all or part of the necessary processes and ensure that the repetitive portions of these processes don't monopolize employees’ valuable time and creative energies.
 This entails a transformation in your company’s vision of the future and your strategies for getting there.

-At UiPath, we call this transformation the automation first mindset.
+We call this transformation the automation first mindset.
 It’s an essential part of thriving in the automation first era and pursuing a vision of the future of work that prioritizes human engagement and creativity without sacrificing the bottom line.

 Beyond deciding to deploy RPA, this mindset is foundational for your ability to achieve lasting digital transformation and remain adaptable in the face of disruption.